15 August 2021

 R. Linda:

-I hope you are sitting down because this be a doozy of a story and it all be true.
+I hope you are sitting down because this be a doozy of a story, and it all is true.
 Me Mam has a brother she adores and worries over often.
-When he was young he was a young buck with handsome looks, and a mischievous streak, but a kind and gentle soul.
+When he was young, he was a young buck with handsome looks and a mischievous streak but a kind and gentle soul.
 He went into the military as a naval seaman and came back a little altered in personality.
-Mam said the military hardened him some but he was still the brother she knew and loved.
+Mam said the military hardened him some, but he was still the brother she knew and loved.

 Until one day, Mam's brother had a catastrophic aneurysm that took from him his ability to have control of his left side.
-He was by this time an artist and left-handed.
+By this time, he was an artist and left-handed.
 It took months of rehab for him to speak and walk again, and he was able to transfer some of his artistic talent to his right hand.
 He stayed very optimistic and was always happy with a joke at the ready and this made him all the more endearing to those around him.
-Where many would complain and bemoan their life situation, he did not, he did his best and that was because his family was everything to him.
+Where many would complain and bemoan their life situation, he did not, he did his best because his family was everything to him.

 So as the years passed we all settled into our lives with occasional visits, cards, and gifts as family is wont to do.

-Not long ago, as you know, I took a header and basically did a number on my face from the fall.
+Not long ago, as you know, I took a header and did a number on me face from the fall.
 I got a phone call a week later from me auntie who informed me that me uncle had also taken a fall (the day after mine) and she came home to find him unconscious in a pool of blood on the floor.
-How long he had lain there she had no clue but called the casualty services and they came and took him to hospital.
+She had no clue how long he had lain there, but called the casualty services and they came and took him to hospital.

 She said he did not recognise anyone and was way beyond what he was when he had the aneurysm surgery many years ago.
 This was not good news and I had to break it to Mam.
 This upset her and she naturally called Auntie back but got no reply.
-Tonya went on FaceBook and wrote to the daughter and asked after her Da.
+Tonya went on Facebook, wrote to the daughter, and asked after her dad.
 She wrote back that it was a terrible fall, and they were not hopeful her Da would regain memory or be able to process what was going on around him.

-Auntie suggested FaceTime for me Mam and her brother and Mam got all set.
-However, Auntie couldn't figure out FaceTime or whatever she has on her phone and texted instead a photo of the terminal patient.
+Auntie suggested FaceTime for Mam, and her brother, and Mam got all set.
+However, Auntie couldn't figure out FaceTime or whatever she had on her phone and texted instead a photo of the terminal patient.
 Mam took pause because the picture was of her very thin brother outside in a chair smoking a cigarette!
-This alarmed me Mam who asked about the cigarette and was told the doctors said it was ok because it was not a nicotine cigarette, but still!
-She said since he had little time he could do what he wanted, but Mam was staring at that photo thinking for a dying man he looked awfully good except for the weight loss from the cancer.
+This alarmed me Mam, who asked about the cigarette and was told the doctors said it was ok because it was not a nicotine cigarette, but still!
+She said since he had little time he could do what he wanted, but Mam was staring at that photo thinking for a dying man he looked perfect except for the weight loss from the cancer.

 "Does he not appear fine to you?"
 She asked Ben.